-• Sanctioning in line with school behaviour/discipline policy.
-This may include official warnings, removal of privileges, fixed term and permanent exclusions.

-• Speaking with police or local services
+- Sanctioning in line with school's Relationship for Learning Policy.
+This may include official warnings, internal exclusions, fixed term suspensions and permanent suspensions. - Speaking with police or local services

 Supporting Adults

 Adults (staff and parents) who have been bullied or affected will be supported by: